skippyr/becho/PLANNING.md

 ```

 When dealing with multiple fragments, `becho` will consider them as just one
-block of text by concatenating them with a line break.
-The previous command
+block of text by concatenating them.
+The previous command would be read by
-would be read by `becho` as the text:
+`becho` as the text:

 ```
-hello
-world
+helloworld
 ```

 Alternatively, `becho` can get those fragments of text from a pipe line,